 Loan payments for loans not tied to any collateral should be well down your list of priorities.
 However, this does not mean you should ignore unsecured lenders.
 You should contact these creditors as soon as possible and ask for hardship concessions.
 This could include skipping payments altogether or making interest-only payments.

 (4) If possible try and avoid taking on additional debt or be selective about the additional debt you take on

 Banks and credit unions may offer short term loans to assist you in a time of need.
 A short term loan may be worth considering to tide you over until you can return to work.
 You should avoid payday loans, otherwise known as cash advances.
 Although these loans are easy to get and therefore very tempting they are incredibly expensive with interest rates that often exceed 400%. (compared to credit card interest rates which typically run between 12% and 30%).

 The preceding is of course only an overview offering general information.
-In troubled times it is often critically important to seek out and receive specific information and advice regarding your situation from an experienced and compassionate professional.
+In troubled times it is often critically important to seek out and receive specific information and advice from an experienced professional regarding your situation from an experienced and compassionate professional.

 The attorneys at Kinkade & Associates welcome the opportunity to meet with you personally to discuss your situation and provide you with detailed personalized information about the options and a strategy that are best suited to your family’s circumstances.
 Please contact us through our web site or give us a call to schedule your free no obligation initial consultation with a local attorney.

 Thank you for visiting our web site and considering Kinkade and Associates.

 Kinkade & Associates, PC, 123 NW 4th Street Suite 201, Evansville, IN 47708 812-434-4909 PHONE 812-434-4831 FAX